godzilla-reject/Mage-Metal_Backup/Character Creation Playtest Packet.md

 ```

 ## 10. *Selecting Equipment*
-After selecting a General Perk,
+After selecting a General Perk, the final step of Mage creation is to
 ## 11. *Finishing Up*

 # Character Creation Part 2: *The Metal*